Rabah Madjer: Post-playing career

 In 1993, Madjer began coaching the Algeria national team but after failing to qualify for two 1994 major competitions, the World Cup and the CAN, he resigned, returning to Porto as a youth coordinator.

 He subsequently managed Qatari clubs Al Sadd SC (1997–1998) and Al-Wakrah Sport Club (1998–1999).

 After a quick spell with the Algeria national team in 1999, Madjer returned two years later, only to resign with aggravation in the 2002 summer.

 In 2005 he was appointed coach of Qatari club Al Rayyan SC.

 He controversially returned to the post of Algeria national team coach in October 2017, his first managerial work for over a decade, after Lucas Alcaraz failed to take the team to the 2018 FIFA World Cup.
 The following June he was dismissed, having won twice in seven games of which six were friendlies.

 After his coaching spells, Madjer started a career as a professional analyst in Qatar, for Al-Jazeera Sports (beIN Sports now).

 In 2011 he became a UNESCO Goodwill Ambassador.

+Personal life

+Madjer's son Lotfi is also a footballer and represented Qatar at youth level.